loupe-php/loupe/README.md

 Loupe…

-* …is completely dependency-free (other than PHP and SQLite, you don't need anything - no containers, no nothing)
+* …only requires PHP and SQLite, you don't need anything else - no containers, no nothing
 * …is typo-tolerant (based on the State Set Index Algorithm and Levenshtein)
 * …supports phrase search using `"` quotation marks
 * …supports filtering (and ordering) on any attribute with any SQL-inspired filter statement